 1. Stella McCartney

-Stella McCartney is an industry leader when it comes to ethical and sustainable fashion, while remaining wholeheartedly luxurious.
+Stella McCartney is an industry leader when it comes to ethical and sustainable fashion while remaining wholeheartedly luxurious.
 The “World of Sustainability” section on the website is a rigorous account of a company’s pursuit of sustainability.
-They cite their use of re-engineered cashmere, ‘fur-free-fur’, recycled nylon and polyester, organic cotton that enriches rather than depletes the soil and high-quality animal welfare wool.
+They cite their use of re-engineered cashmere, fur-free-fur, recycled nylon and polyester, organic cotton that enriches rather than depletes the soil and high-quality animal welfare wool.
 As for social sustainability, they aim for “a positive impact for everyone that we depend on and for those who depend on us in return” and are achieving this by giving a fair living wage and using high-skilled, local professionals.
 Finally, they use a tool called Environmental Profit & Loss developed by Kering to measure environmental impact and see specifically what materials are causing most environmental degradation, helping inform future supply chain decisions and alter current choices.

-Editor’s Pick: Stella McCartney Elasticated-Waistband Two-Tone Trousers
+Editor’s Pick: Stella McCartney Graphic Patch Jacket

 3. Christopher Raeburn

-Editor’s Pick: Christopher Raeburn X Timberland Ravine Jacket Multi
+Editor’s Pick: Christopher Raeburn SI Quilted Jacket

-5. Yatay Neven
+4. Yatay Neven

 The brand launched in 2018 after two years of research & development and came to market with a mission “to go beyond the simple usage of some sustainable materials [and] to realize a high-end sneaker as eco-friendly as current technology allows.”
-That means their production development is continually being tinkered with as green technology improves.
-Yatay sneakers are PETA-approved and for each pair sold a tree is planted thanks to the partnership with One Tree Planted.
+That means their product development is continually being tinkered with as green technology improves.
+Yatay sneakers are PETA-approved and for each pair sold, a tree is planted thanks to the partnership with One Tree Planted.

-Their website features a clear, concise visual breakdown of each material and gives a ‘sustainability percentage’.
-For example the outer material uses 50% bio polyols and 25% recycled polyester, making it 75% sustainable.
+Their website features a clear, concise visual breakdown of each material and gives a ‘sustainability percentage.’
+For example, the outer material uses 50% bio polyols and 25% recycled polyester, making it 75% sustainable.
 The hemp laces, naturally are 100% sustainable.
 The packaging is made from five recycled plastic bottles and so is 100% sustainable too.
 And even aside from all the information above, these Low Birch sneakers in white just look good.